 ride_length_test has a column with the observed values and

-predicted values from January 22nd to January 31st.
-We can plot
+predicted values from January 22 to January 31.
+You can plot

 these values on top of each other to make a visual comparison: